 Seed-placed fertilizer toxicity trial

-With current recommended maximums for safe seed-placed phosphorus and sulphur fertilizers being much lower than crop uptake requirements, along a preference for single-pass seeding systems and low disturbance openers, some farms are testing the limit for safe seed-applied fertilizer levels.
+With current recommended maximums for safe seed-placed phosphorus and sulphur fertilizers being much lower than crop uptake requirements, along with a preference for single-pass seeding systems and low disturbance openers, some farms are testing the limits for safe seed-applied fertilizer levels.
 Fertilizer toxicity is highly dependent on a number of environmental and management factors and their interactions that can vary with the growing season.
-So this seed-placed fertilizer (SPF) toxicity trial examines what amount of seed-placed fertilizer can safely be applied.
+This seed-placed fertilizer (SPF) toxicity trial examines the major factors across Manitoba canola acres that are contributing to seed-placed fertilizer toxicity.

 The specific treatments are: